jansu-dev/Jan-blog/docs/en/english/03vantage_english/3-10scenario_success+happiness.md

     a.
 Avocado may prevent / stop your skin (from) aging.
     b.
 Kiwis are said to keep your eyesight from deteriorating.

+9. How to use expressions like these below.
+    a.
+As far as (success) is concerned, ...
+    c.
+As far as (careers) go, ...
+    d.
+When it comes to happiness / being happy, ...
+    e. ... in terms of ...

+10. In conversation, we can use expressions below to express `In my opinion`.
+    a.
+As far as I'm concerned(frequency == 🌟🌟🌟)
+    b.
+As far as I know(frequency == 🌟🌟)
+    c.
+As far as I can tell(frequency == 🌟)

+11. Adding information(-ing form)
+    a.
+An -ing form can be a reduced relative clause.
+Like: There are some people digging for clams.
+    b.
+An -ing form can describe one event that happens at the same time as another.
+Notice the commas.
+Like: We'd run around, playing in the sand, not caring ...
+    c.
+An -ing form can come before or after be.
+It can be the subject or object of a verb.
+Like: My happinest moments were playing on this beach.
+Or, being successful is good.
+Or, I remember sitting outside.

 ## New words

 1. pursue/seek/devote oneself to